skywalkerx28/Habs-Query-Engine/orchestrator/README.md

 ### SageMaker Model Integration

-The orchestrator is designed to integrate seamlessly with your fine-tuned Llama 3.3 70B model:
+The orchestrator is designed to integrate seamlessly with your fine-tuned deepseek-ai/DeepSeek-R1-Distill-Qwen-32B model:

 ```python
 # Update model endpoint when training completes